edge-cloud/www.edge-cloud.net/_posts/2015-02-20-sddc-architecture-introduction.md

 ### High-level Architecture for a Software Defined Data Center (SDDC)

-Next we will break up the design of a Software Defined Data Center (SDDC) into manageable &#8220;chunks&#8221; and address them in a divide-and-conquer fashion in subsequent posts.
+Next we will break up the design of a Software Defined Data Center (SDDC) into manageable "chunks" and address them in a divide-and-conquer fashion in subsequent posts.
 To do so, the SDDC is split into three main layers, along with capabilities spanning all three layers (See Figure 1).

 <div id="attachment_1482" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2015/02/SDDC_Layers.png" alt="Figure 1: Architecture Overview of a Software Defined Data Center" width="600" height="187" class="size-full wp-image-1482" />